2024-2025 Academic Catalog

 Welcome to Virginia Tech!
 We are excited that you are here planning your time as a Hokie.

-Plant Pathology, Physiology, a (PPWS)
+Plant Pathology, Physiology, and Weed Science (PPWS)

 PPWS 2004 - Mysterious Mushrooms, Malicious Molds (3 credits)